-"neither fair nor rational"34 and have critiqued "the injustice that often results in the application of this outdated and ill-conceived statute."35 They have referred to Section 1500's "awkward formulation,"36 called it "a badly drafted statute," and suggested that it would be "salutary" to repeal or amend it.37 They have criticized the government for using the statute to lay traps for unsuspecting plaintiffs.38 One judge even remarked that the statute would justify the famous conclusion that "the law is an ass."39 Scholars have been equally critical of Section 1500, and have called for its repeal or reform since as early as 1967.
-40 And some members of Congress hashave tried to repeal the statute.
-41 These efforts apparently failed only because the repeal proposal was bundled with more controversial changes to the CFC's jurisdiction.
-42
+Section 1500 has long been subject to widespread criticism, and the time for reform has come.
+Federal judges have characterized the statute as a "trap for the unwary" that has "outlived its purpose."
+They have characterized the dismissals Section 1500 compels as "neither fair nor rational" and have critiqued "the injustice that often results in the application of this outdated and ill-conceived statute."
+They have referred to Section 1500's "awkward formulation," called it "a badly drafted statute," and suggested that it would be "salutary" to repeal or amend it.
+They have criticized the government for using the statute to lay traps for unsuspecting plaintiffs.
+One judge even remarked that the statute would justify the famous conclusion that "the law is an ass."
+Scholars have been equally critical of Section 1500, and have called for its repeal or reform since as early as 1967.
+And Congress has tried to repeal the statute.
+These efforts apparently failed only because the repeal proposal was bundled with more controversial changes to the CFC's jurisdiction.

-This Report considers possible ways to reform Section 1500 and concludes that the best solution is for Congress to repeal the statute.-Repeal would leave plaintiffs free, as they should be, to pursue all the claims they may have against the United States arising out of a given incident.-It would eliminate the risk that legitimate claims might get dismissed because of the interaction between Congress's complicated jurisdictional scheme and the pointless technicalities of Section 1500.- The interest Section 1500 was originally intended to serve-preventing duplicative suits on the same facts with no preclusion-would be better vindicated by modern preclusion doctrines.-And even though repealing Section 1500 would permit some duplicative litigation, (a) current law already permits such duplication, provided the plaintiff files his claims in the right order; (b) plaintiffs, who would likely prefer to litigate all related claims in one proceeding, should not be punished for duplication resulting from Congress's decision to create separate forums with exclusive jurisdiction over different kinds of claims against the United States; and (c) courts can mitigate the costs of such duplication using familiar preclusion doctrines and the inherent judicial power to manage the docket by, for example, staying one case while a related case proceeds.
+This Report considers possible ways to reform Section 1500 and concludes that the best solution is for Congress to repeal the statute.
+Repeal would leave plaintiffs free, as they should be, to pursue all the claims they may have against the United States arising out of a given incident.
+It would eliminate the risk that legitimate claims might get dismissed because of the interaction between Congress's complicated jurisdictional scheme and the pointless technicalities